TERMS & CONDITIONS

 Turnover Tax ID No.: DE 265570259

-You can download these Terms and Conditions & Withdrawal form here.
+You can download our Terms & conditions form here

 Section 1: General, Area of Application(1) These General Terms and Conditions of Sale (hereinafter also referred to as “T&C”) apply exclusively to all none business (consumer) customers (hereinafter “buyers”).
 Deviating, conflicting or supplementary general terms and conditions of the buyer will only become an integral part of the contract if and in so far as we have explicitly consented to their application.
 This requirement of consent shall apply in all cases, for example even if we execute delivery to the buyer unconditionally despite knowledge of his terms and conditions.